 Both teams finished second at the 2005 Lake Michigan Conference Championships, the best finish ever for the men after having finished third each of the previous seven seasons.
 The women posted no lower than a second-place finish in the LMC for six straight seasons (2000-2005).
 Travis, who coached the women's team to LMC titles in 2002 and 2004, was named LMC Coach of the Year each of those years.

 Individually, Travis has coached seven cross country conference champions; Jacob Jodat (2017), Chase Robles (2014), Marya Haegler (2012), Katie Schommer (2011, 2010), Zach Shiels (2008), Tim Koepsell (2002, 2003, 2005), who was the first male student-athlete in LMC cross country history to win three titles, and Rebecca Porinsky (2001).
 The Warriors have combined for nine individual titles in the past 17 seasons.

 A 1993 graduate of the University of Wisconsin-Whitewater, Travis earned his degree in physical education with an emphasis in corporate fitness.
-He started his collegiate athletic career as a wide receiver for two seasons with the Warhawks football team, earning freshman MVP honors before turning his focus to the track as a middle distance runner where he was the teams mid-distance MVP four consecutive seasons and a three-time All-American.
+He started his collegiate athletic career as a wide receiver for two seasons with the Warhawks football team before turning his focus to the track as a middle distance runner where he was a three-time All-American.
 In 1992, Travis won the 800-meter title during the NCAA Division III Track & Field Championships held at Colby College (Maine) with a time of 1:50.68.
 Travis was inducted into the UW-Whitewater Athletic Hall of Fame October 25, 2008.